Profession Calculators

 Accuracy and Disclaimer

-Amendment rates are estimates based on general soil science principles.
-Actual rates depend on your specific soil test results (including buffer pH), lime quality (CCE and fineness), soil organic matter, and local conditions.
-Always follow your soil testing laboratory recommendations.
-Consult your county extension agronomist or certified crop advisor for field-specific amendment recommendations.
+Amendment rates are estimates based on general soil science principles and typical buffering parameters.
+Actual rates should always be based on certified soil test results including buffer pH from an accredited laboratory.
+Lime quality (CCE and fineness) varies by source.
+The effective neutralizing value of your specific lime source may differ from label claims.
+Always follow your soil testing laboratory's specific lime recommendations.
+Consult your county extension agronomist or certified crop advisor for field-specific amendment program guidance.

 Conclusion